pace-neutrons/Horace/documentation/user_docs/docs/manual/Extracting_data_from_SQW_files_and_objects.rst

 * ``filename``

-  is a string specifying a full filename (including path) for the data to be stored, in addition to being stored in the Matlab workspace.
+  is a string specifying a full filename (including path) for the data to be stored, in addition to being stored in the MATLAB workspace.

 Further Examples
 ----------------